MicrosoftDocs/quantum-docs-pr/articles/manual/index.md

   notation for linear algebra widely used in quantum physics.
-* **Basic concepts of quantum mechanics:** while it is not required to have a deep understanding of quantum mechanics to use Q#, it is highly recommendable to be familiar with some basic concepts, namely *quantum state*, *qubit*, *observable*, *measurement*, *Hamiltonian*, *superposition*, *entanglement*, *interference*, among others.
+* **Basic concepts of quantum mechanics:** while it is not required to have a deep understanding of quantum mechanics to use Q#, it is highly recommended to be familiar with some basic concepts, namely *quantum state*, *qubit*, *observable*, *measurement*, *Hamiltonian*, *superposition*, *entanglement*, *interference*, among others.
 ## Learning materials